honeybadger26/healthy-choice/Readme.md

 A Simple CLI app for meal planning

 ## Instructions
-1. Install Java 8 or higher: https://java.com/download
+1. Install JDK with Java 8 or higher: https://www.oracle.com/java/technologies/javase-downloads.html
 2. Install maven: https://maven.apache.org/install.html
 3. Run the following (or use `make && make run` as below):